ovh/docs/pages/cloud/dedicated/network_virtual_mac/guide.en-au.md

 #### Via the OVHcloud Control Panel

-To assign a virtual MAC address to a failover IP, you first need to connect to your OVHcloud Control Panel.
+To assign a virtual MAC address to an Additional IP, you first need to connect to your OVHcloud Control Panel.
 Next, go to the `Bare Metal Cloud`{.action} section and open the `IP`{.action} menu.

 ![IPFO](images/manageIPOVHcloud.png){.thumbnail}

-Once you're in the IP section, locate your failover IP address (or block) in the list and then click the `...`{.action} button to bring up the list of options.
+Once you're in the IP section, locate your Additional IP address (or block) in the list and then click the `...`{.action} button to bring up the list of options.

 ![IPFO](images/addvmac.png){.thumbnail}